barryclark/jekyll-now/_posts/2023-01-07-marketing-advice-from-open-source-founders.md

 If you don’t know this, how can you speak to your audience?

-Mikael Nida from Lotus, an open-source tool that lets you [optimize, test and deploy new pricing packaging models](https://www.uselotus.io/; target=_blank) said,
+Mikael Nida from Lotus, an open-source tool that lets you <a href="[http://example.com/](https://www.uselotus.io/)" target="_blank">optimize, test and deploy new pricing packaging models</a> said,

-*“Take more time than you think you should to properly understand your positioning.* <a href="http://example.com/" target="_blank">Hello, world!</a>
+*“Take more time than you think you should to properly understand your positioning.*

 *This aspect is so important because it helps you iterate on who your true customer is, which in turn helps you build a better product.*